GeorgeTownsendd/AllStarFooty-Analyser/README.md

 To change this, open the Allstarfooty.py file and change the 2nd line to read:
 	directory = r'yourfoldereaddresshere'

-To use the program, follow the prompts, or contact Qqqwxs on GitHub for help.
+To use the program, follow the prompts, or contact GeorgeTownsendd on GitHub for help.